THE ITINERARY AT A GLANCE

-This itinerary at a glance: The best places to visit in Montana for heritage, fossilized treasures and natural beauty are located in the Southeast portion of the state.
+The best places to visit in Montana for heritage, fossilized treasures and natural beauty are located in the Southeast portion of the state.
 Discover the rich history and culture of Southeast Montana in a half dozen museums, and breathe the outdoor air along the magnificent Yellowstone River.
 Visit Montana’s largest state park at Makoshika, with its picturesque vistas and remnants of prehistoric residents.
+Southeast montana has it all, from the billings brew trail and glendive history to idyllic makoshika state park and scenic yellowstone river.

 Begin your southeast Montana trip in Billings and take a guided tour of the Western Heritage Center, a Smithsonian Institute Affiliate and American Association of Museums member.
 The museum is dedicated to telling the stories of the Yellowstone River Valley communities.